step-security/github-actions-goat/docs/Solutions/MonitorSourceCode.md

 - Instead of adding the Harden-Runner GitHub Action in each workflow, you'll need to install the Harden-Runner agent on your runner image (e.g. AMI).
 This is typically done using packer.

+> Please email support@stepsecurity.io for instructions on how to install the Harden-Runner agent on your runner image.
+This agent is different than the one used for GitHub-hosted runners.

 - The Harden-Runner agent monitors file events and correlates them with each step of the workflow.

 - Both ephemeral and persistent VM runners are supported.